 If you don’t have time because you already have other plans, if you only spend a few hours in the city or if you don’t want to spend any money at all.
 It is fine to walk Salzburg for a few hours to see the main sights, and even if you stay for days, you can still find things you can do for free.
 The city is small, and there is enough to see entering none of the paid sights.

 If you only do one thing in Salzburg, make it the fortress!
 And if you only do the fortress, you don’t need the card.
 If you don’t want to pay for the fortress either, go after closing time.
 Read our guide on things to do for free for more information on that.
 But if you do pay for the fortress and one more activity and you have a little extra time, it is again already worth getting the card.
 Think about it!

 What does the Salzburg Card include?

-In this article I assume however that your time is limited and I don’t want to include all that there is.
-If you want to make your own plan, you will get a very informative brochure when you purchase the Salzburg Card.
-This list reflects my own preferences and expertise.
+In this article, I assume that your time is limited, and I don’t include all that there is.
+If you’re going to make your plan, you will get an informative brochure when you purchase the Salzburg Card.
+This list reflects my preferences and expertise.

 #1 Hohensalzburg Fortress

 If you only visit one sight, make it this one.
 The view is spectacular.
 From the old town of Salzburg, you can’t see the alps because there is Mönchsberg, one of the house mountains, in between.
 From the fortress, however, you see not only the city from above, but on the southern side, you have an impressive panoramic view.

 There are museums like a string puppet museum, the fortress museum and the Rainer museum, an audio-guided tour up a tower, a church, a restaurant, and several viewpoints.
 You can spend a while at the fortress and should visit the museums, especially the audio-guided one, because that’s the only way to get up one of the towers.